 That’s what’s so crazy about that first video going viral.
 It was just another day like any other day.
 He’s a happy kid who loves to dance—that’s it.
 And yet, it made such a difference in the happiness of others.
 I don’t know what the trick is, but I’d guess it starts with being yourself.

 What I’ve Learned

 How much time do you have?
 I could write about five books about all the things I’ve learned from my kids.
 But I think the biggest takeaway from Brody’s corner of the world is that you don’t have to be big to make a big impact.
 You don’t have to be rich and famous to reach thousands of people.
-You just have to be you, to love yourself as you are, to find what you’re passionate about and give it your all, and to not take life so dang seriously.
+You just have to be you, love yourself as you are, find what you’re passionate about and give it your all, and not take life so dang seriously.
 Thanks, tiny human, for saving us years of therapy and making us so happy.
 And, as always, for choosing me to be your mama.

 Check out all my parenting ideas over on the City Girl Gone Mom Pinterest board!